braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 - __Content__: This section includes a series of tiles that represent the different kinds of content you can use in your message.
 More will become available in the future.
 To use them, just drag one inside an existing row segment; it will auto-adjust to the column width.
 Every block has its own settings, such as granular control on padding.
 The right-side panel automatically switches to a property panel for the selected content element.<br><br> For more information see [Editor Block Properties]({{site.baseurl}}/dnd/editor_blocks/)<br><br>
 - __Rows__: Rows are structural units that define the horizontal composition of a section of the message by using columns.
 Using more than one column allows you to put different content elements side by side.
 You can add all the structural elements you need to your message, regardless of the template you selected when you started.<br><br>
 - __Settings__: General settings for the message.
 They are inherited by Rows and Content sections.
-For example, the font family set in the message settings is then used everywhere in your message, except where you use a custom setting.
+For example, the font family set in the message settings will be used everywhere in your message, except where you use a custom setting.

 This is very useful to build a coherent message very quickly.
 {% endsubtab %}